jo3h4rk3r/Vaporware-menuv1/README.md

 # Vaporware - MenuV1

-This a fork of Vaporware that adds multi-button support, beeper support and a interactive menu.
+This is a fork of Vaporware that adds multi-button support, beeper support and a interactive menu.
 Beeper uses existing vape coil pins and is disabled by default.